How to Pack a Coffee Maker | Cross Country Movers

 FAQ

-Can I Pack and Ship a Coffee Maker in Its Original Box?
+Can I Pack and Ship a Coffee Maker in Its Original Box for a Move?

-Do I Need to Empty the Water Reservoir Before Packing?
+Do I Need to Empty the Water Reservoir Before Packing My Coffee Maker?

 Can I Leave Coffee or Filters in the Coffee Maker While Moving?